Avs-Bharguav/VISI-MINI-PROJECT--2/README.md

 # VISI-MINI-PROJECT--2
 Noise, Delay and Power Analysis of CMOS inverter build using skywater130nm pdk
+*NOTE: FACING SOME PROBLEMS IN DISPLAYING IMAGES IN PUBLIC DOMAIN.
+YOU CAN GO TO RESPECTIVE FOLDER AND VIEW THE SCREENSHORTS.*
 ## Softwares
 *esim* - Schematic drawing and netlist generation.
 *Nspice* - For graphical analysis, delay calculations, power analysis, dc and transieant analysis and noise calculations.